 Related materials:

-Why do lizards grow back tails?
+Why do lizards grow their tails back?

-How have frogs adapted?
+How did frogs adapt?

 Animal disguise